GoogleCloudPlatform/community/tutorials/restrict-workload-identity-with-kyverno/index.md

 ## Preparing the GKE cluster

-Let's get started creating the basic resources needed.
+In this section, you create the basic resources, including a fictitious application with read access to a Cloud Storage bucket.

-1. Set some variables that will be used throughout the tutorial (change the values accordingly) and configure the GCP project.
+1. Set some variables that are used throughout the tutorial (changing the values for your environment) and configure the Google Cloud project:

-        gcp_project=your-project
-        cluster_name=your-cluster
+        gcp_project=[YOUR_PROJECT_NAME]
+        cluster_name=[YOUR_CLUSTER_NAME]
         cluster_region=us-east1
-        gcs_bucket_name="$gcp_project"_app-storage # append the project name to prevent collision gsa_name=gcs-viewer-staging # the Google Service Account
+        gcs_bucket_name="$gcp_project"_app-storage # appends the project name to prevent collision gsa_name=gcs-viewer-staging # the Google service account
-        ksa_name=gcs-viewer # the Kubernetes Service Account
+        ksa_name=gcs-viewer # the Kubernetes service account

         gcloud config set project $gcp_project

-    Notice that the Google Service Account (GSA) is environment aware and will have limited access only to the resources necessary to the application, ensuring the principle of least privilege.
+    The Google service account is environment-aware and has limited access to the resources necessary for the application, ensuring the principle of least privilege.

-1. Create the GKE cluster.
+1. Create the GKE cluster:

         gcloud beta container clusters create "$cluster_name" \
           --release-channel regular \
           --enable-ip-alias \
           --region "$cluster_region" \
           --workload-pool="${gcp_project}".svc.id.goog

-1. You shoud have your kubeconfig configured.
-Check with:
+1. Check the Kubernetes configuration (kubeconfig):

         kubectl config current-context

-1. If your current context doesn't match the cluster you just created use the `get-credentials` command to configure your local access to the cluster.
+1. If your current context doesn't match the cluster that you just created, use the `get-credentials` command to configure your local access to the cluster:

         gcloud container clusters get-credentials "$cluster_name" --region "$cluster_region"

-1. Create the Google Service Account.
+1. Create the Google service account:

         gcloud iam service-accounts create "$gsa_name"

-1. In our example we are going to consider a fictitious application that requires read access to a GCS bucket.
-So, let's create the bucket and write a file to it:
+1. Create the Cloud Storage bucket and write a file to it:

         gsutil mb -p $gcp_project gs://"$gcs_bucket_name"
         echo foo > my_application_file
         gsutil cp my_application_file gs://"$gcs_bucket_name"

-1. Grant the `objectViewer` role to the Google Service Account at the bucket level.
-See the [Cloud Storage roles doc](https://cloud.google.com/storage/docs/access-control/iam-roles) for more details about IAM roles for Cloud Storage.
+1. Grant the `objectViewer` role to the Google service account at the bucket level:

         gsutil iam ch serviceAccount:"$gsa_name"@"$gcp_project".iam.gserviceaccount.com:objectViewer gs://"$gcs_bucket_name"

-    Notice that, alternatively, we could grant the role at the project level but remember that we want to keep the least privilege.
+    Alternatively, you could grant the role at the project level, it's recommended to the permission more constrained, according to the principle of least privilege.

+    For more information, see [IAM roles for Cloud Storage](https://cloud.google.com/storage/docs/access-control/iam-roles).

 ## Configure and validate the Workload Identity